crisidev/coredns-analyzer/README.md

 kubectl apply -f coredns-cm.yaml
 ````

+4. Kill CoreDNS pod to force config reload

-4. Start the analyzer and open the web interface (default port 8080) to see a real-time graph of DNS communication patterns in your cluster.
+5. Start the analyzer and open the web interface (default port 8080) to see a real-time graph of DNS communication patterns in your cluster.
 Filter by specific pods or services to focus on particular communication paths.

 ```bash
 cargo run